bitcoinerlab/web/src/guides/rewind2.md

 ## Vault Design Details

-This section focuses on the vault-specific aspects of the on-chain backup design.
+This section focuses on the vault‑specific aspects of the on‑chain backup design.

 ### Fee Anchors for Trigger and Panic (P2A)

-The trigger and panic transactions include a P2A output, a bare script that creates an anyone-can-spend anchor.
-These transactions are pre-signed at setup time, but the fee environment at broadcast time is unknown.
-A P2A anchor lets the wallet attach a child transaction later to bump the effective feerate via CPFP, without changing the pre-signed tx.
-This keeps the pre-signed path valid while still allowing fee adjustment when it's actually needed.
+The trigger and panic transactions include a P2A output, a bare script that creates an anyone‑can‑spend anchor.
+These transactions are pre‑signed at setup time, but the fee environment at broadcast time is unknown.
+A P2A anchor lets the wallet attach a child transaction later to bump the effective feerate via CPFP, without changing the pre‑signed tx.
+This keeps the pre‑signed path valid while still allowing fee adjustment when it's actually needed.

 In practice, the trigger/panic are broadcast as pre-signed 0-fee parents.
 A CPFP